 Seychelles is a paradise on earth and offers everything required for a perfect beach holiday.
 All-inclusive resorts, white sand beaches that are some of the best in the world, sapphire seas, perpetual summer weather, diverse landscapes, friendly people, and a variety of breathtaking natural locations.

 Ideal for every type of holidaymaker and for every budget from luxury to cheap packages, especially honeymooners, the Seychelles islands are heaven on earth.
 Thompsons Holidays can take you there.
-Browse our 2022 holiday package deals from and get in touch with us.
+Browse our 2023 holiday package deals from to the Seychelles and get in touch with us.
 Our Seychelles holiday packages include flights.

 What to do in Seychelles